 Clay roof tiles

 Clay roof tiles are extremely popular and have been used for thousands of years.
-They are commonly used because they look good and provide strong protection from the elements.
-Having an absorption rate of only 6% means they take in less water than their concrete counterparts and can remain lightweight.
-While many manufacturers offer a 30-year guarantee on clay tiles, typically you can expect to get around 50-60 years of wear before you’ll need to consider changing clay tiles.
+They are popular because of their attractive, traditional appearance and provide strong protection from the elements.
+Having an absorption rate of only 6% means they take in less water than their concrete counterparts whilst remaining lightweight.
+Although many manufacturers offer a 30-year guarantee on clay tiles, typically you can expect to get around 50-60 years of wear before you’ll need to consider changing clay tiles.

 Concrete roof tiles

 Concrete roof tiles are vastly popular in the UK market, having seen a surge in their use over the past 50 years.
-They adapt well and their lower price point makes them attractive, especially to developers.
+They adapt well to changes in weather and their lower price point makes them attractive, especially to developers.
 You can expect the lifespan of a concrete tile to be anywhere in the region of 50-60 years, however, they are much heavier than clay tiles.
 Using concrete tiles will give you a low-maintenance finish.
-These tiles are fire resistant too which will reduce the damage a fire could do to your property.
+These tiles are also fire resistant, which will reduce the damage a fire could cause and reduce the risk of it spreading.

 Natural slate roof tiles

-The biggest advantage of owning a slate roof is the authentic appearance it achieves, closely followed by its extreme durability, with experts believing a well-maintained slate roof can last up to 150 years.
-However, slate roof tiles are extremely heavy and the roof deck will need to be reinforced before they can be applied.
-It’s unsurprising then that the installation of slate tiles is a costly process.
-But in return, you get an environmentally friendly roof that produces very little waste as used slate can often be repurposed.
+The biggest advantage of having a slate roof its authentic appearance.
+Slate is also extremely durable, with experts believing a well-maintained slate roof can last up to 150 years.
+However, slate roof tiles are incredibly heavy, so you will need to reinforce the roof deck before applying them.
+Therefore, it’s unsurprising that installing slate tiles is a costly process.
+But in return, your roof will be environmentally friendly, as used slate can often be repurposed so produces little waste.

 Metal roof tiles